On deviation probabilities in non-parametric regression with heavy-tailed noise: Median-of-means versions of local averaging procedures

-This section exposes two generic results that will be of constant use throughout the paper.
+This section exposes two generic results that will be of constant use for proving upper bounds.
 The first lemma relates deviation probabilities for the median-of-means estimate $\hat{r}^{\mathsf{mom}}_n$ with deviation probabilities of the base estimate $\hat{r}_N$.
 We point out that this result is valid for any base estimate $\hat{r}_N$, not only for local averaging rules.

 \begin{lemma} Let $\hat{r}^{\mathsf{mom}}_n$ be the median-of-means estimate of $r$ constructed on $m$ blocks with base estimate $\hat{r}_N$.
 For all $x\in \R^d$ and all $t\geq 0$, we have

 where

 \end{lemma}